craigfay/changelog/README.md

 ### August 20, 2019
 * Node.js has a variety of issues with high-performance compression, where increased concurrency, especially on Linux, can lead to [catastrophic memory fragmentation](https://github.com/nodejs/node/issues/8871) and slow performance.
 * All dimensions in React Native are unitless, and represent density-independent pixels.
+* A React Native component can only expand to fill available space if its parent has dimensions greater than 0.
+If a parent does not have either a fixed width and height or flex, the parent will have dimensions of 0 and the flex children will not be visible.

 ### August 19, 2019
 * You should always keep your Authorization logic outside of your GraphQL reolvers.
 Instead, make calls to your business logic layer.